letscloud-community/letscloud-cli/README.md

 COMMANDS:
-   api-key    Show or Set your API Key locations  Show All Locations plans      Show Plans by Location images     Show All the Images by Location ssh-key    Manage your SSH Keys instance   Manage your instances profile    Show your Profile Info help, h    Shows a list of commands or help for one command
+   api-key    Show or Set your API Key locations  Show All Locations plans      Show All Plans by Location images     Show All the Images by Location ssh-key    Manage your SSH Keys snapshot   Manage your snapshots instance   Manage your instances profile    Show your Profile Info help, h    Shows a list of commands or help for one command